DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

-Next, you will execute a Consul cli command.
-This will prove two things:
+Next, you will execute a Consul cli command to prove two things:

 - RPC traffic is currently unencrypted
 - ACLs are not enabled, since you are able to interact with Consul without providing a token